FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/cftutil_utility_messages.md

 <li>Input file opening error cs=&amp;scs: Execution of the &amp;Cmd
 command (COPYFILE for example) resulted in an error when opening the input file.</li>
-<li>&amp;id: Partner record already exists: Command execution, e.g. writing information to the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> partner file, resulted in
+<li>&amp;id: Partner record already exists: Command execution, e.g. writing information to the {{< TransferCFT/componentshortname  >}} partner file, resulted in
 an attempt to add a record that already existed in the file (the &amp;Cmd command requested is designated by &amp;Id).</li>
 <li>&amp;id: Partner record &amp;str error (&amp;str=writing/reading/selecting):
 Command execution resulted in a write/read/article selection error in the file (the &amp;Cmd command requested is designated by &amp;Id).</li>
 <li>&amp;id: Parameter record already exists: Command
-execution, writing information to the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> parameter file, resulted in an attempt to add a record that already existed in the file (&amp;Id being the command identifier).</li>
+execution, writing information to the {{< TransferCFT/componentshortname  >}} parameter file, resulted in an attempt to add a record that already existed in the file (&amp;Id being the command identifier).</li>
 <li>&amp;id: Invalid value for NRPART paramete:r Executing the CFTPART
-command, writing information to the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> partner file, resulted
-in an attempt to add a record that already existed in the file (&amp;Id being the CFTPART command identifier).
+command, writing information to the {{< TransferCFT/componentshortname  >}} partner file, resulted in an attempt to add a record that already existed in the file (&amp;Id being the CFTPART command identifier).
 In this case, the NRPART parameter is already assigned to an existing CFTPART command.</li>